-The management of these risks is carried out by the Trustee under policies approved by the Board of Directors.
-The Board of Directors approves written policies covering overall risk management.
-Any prospective investment shall be limited to the type of investments described in the Plan Rules of the Fund thereby limiting the risk exposure of the Fund to the risk inherent on investments approved by the investors.
+The management of these risks is carried out by the Trustee under policies approved by the BOD.
+The BOD approves written policies covering overall risk management.
+Any prospective investment shall be limited to the type of investments described in the Plan Rules of the Fund thereby limiting the risk exposure of the Fund to the risks inherent in investments approved by the investors.